 Forget the ‘Fix It in the Mix’ Attitude

-You’ll constantly be in the process of learning your room — and this is something that’s just as true in million dollar studios as it is in home studios.
-One great way to speed up this process is to not rely on your arsenal of effects to cover up the results of bad microphone placement.
+You’ll constantly be in the process of learning your room, and this is something that’s just as true in million-dollar studios as it is in home studios.
+One great way to speed up this process is not to rely on your arsenal of effects to cover up bad microphone placement results.

 Experiment, Experiment, Experiment

 Let’s continue with the acoustic guitar example.
-Typically, if you’re mono mic-ing an acoustic, you’ll want to put the mic slightly higher than the level of the fret board, and slightly up the neck of the guitar, with the mic aimed at the sound hole.
+Typically, if you’re mono mic-ing an acoustic, you’ll want to put the mic slightly higher than the fretboard level and slightly up the neck of the guitar, with the mic aimed at the soundhole.
 This is a great place to start, but it’s not going to be ideal for every microphone on every guitar in every room.

-Instead, you can treat this as something of a default position, and slightly adjust the position until you find the sound you want.
-This will take some time, but if you are often recording the same instrument in the same room, you’ll soon learn what works best for you, as well as how to tweak your mic position when you need a different sound than you normally do.
+Instead, you can treat this as something of a default position and slightly adjust the position until you find the sound you want.
+This will take some time, but if you are often recording the same instrument in the same room, you’ll soon learn what works best for you and how to tweak your mic position when you need a different sound than you normally do.